-AMP owns 90.69 percent of AFEC on behalf of 86 participating AMP member utilities in seven states and 4.15 percent on behalf of the Central Virginia Electric Cooperative.
+AMP owns 90.69 percent of AFEC on behalf of 86 participating AMP members in seven states and 4.15 percent on behalf of the Central Virginia Electric Cooperative.
 The Michigan Public Power Agency owns the remaining 5.16 percent.
 The facility supplies power to 86 AMP member communities as well as DEMEC and CVEC.

 In addition to AFEC, AMP uses natural gas units as distributed generation to help meet the peaking and standby resource needs of participating member communities.
 Six combustion turbine units are owned by AMP, located in Bowling Green, Galion and Napoleon, Ohio.
 Each site has one 15.5 MW unit and one 32 MW unit, providing approximately 142.5 MW of distributed generation capacity.
-The rest of the gas-turbine generating units, totaling 75 MW of capacity, are owned by the Ohio Municipal Electric Generation Agency (OMEGA) Joint Venture 2, with sites in Bowling Green, Hamilton and St. Marys, Ohio.
+The rest of the gas-turbine generating units, totaling 75 MW of capacity, are owned by the Ohio Municipal Electric Generation Agency (OMEGA) Joint Venture 2, with sites in Bowling Green and St. Marys, Ohio.

 AMP generation technicians perform operations and maintenance of all units, which are simple-cycle natural gas-fired turbines.